Conjugated Linoleic Acid (CLA)

 Most studies on CLA have used doses of 3.2–6.4 grams per day.
 One review concluded that a minimum of 3 grams daily is necessary for weight loss ( 40 ).
 Doses of up to 6 grams per day are considered safe, with no reports of serious adverse side effects in people ( 41 , 42 ).

-Does CLA cause inflammation?
+Does CLA cause physical strain?

 Can CLA hurt your liver?